Learn about Living Sustainably

 The benign climate of the Waikato meant I could grow a huge range of food.
 Not all of it was successful but with sugar maples (they need cold) and bananas (which need heat) growing I reckon I am future-proofed for climate change - whichever way she goes.
 One thing I have learnt is that the variety of food we can grow far exceeds the range available in the supermarket.
 Ever tried an asimoya?
 A medlar?
 Rangpur lime?
 Yacon?
 Aronia berries?

-I also learnt that it is best to work towards an overall plan, but realise that nature is always changing and evolving and the best plans accommodate this.
+I also learnt that it is best to work towards an overall plan, but realise that nature is always changing and evolving and the best plans are flexible.

 I established diverse vegetable gardens, food forests, ran dairy and beef cattle, sheep, pigs, various poultry, beehives, and had hundreds of fruit and nut trees, berry plants and supporting understorey plants in an integrated holistic system that I managed organically with some homeopathic and bio-dynamic methodology.
 Over years I watched my land and environment improve considerably.

-In 2019, I left my paradise and went Wwoofing around the North Island.
+I was two years homeless, during the pandemic.
+I went house sitting and Wwoofing around the North Island.
 I widened my knowledge with experience in other climates and soils and challenges and appreciated the considerations of other lifestyles, I managed bull farms and organic feijoa orchards (and pray guava moth never comes the Waikato).
 I worked making cheese and developed food forests amongst existing native forest.
 I worked with coastal clay and deep Taranaki loam, in tropical climates, amongst hot droughts and mountainous cold.
-It was a great way to test my knowledge against a range of conditions and differing expectations.
+It was a great way to test my knowledge against a range of conditions and differing expectations, before the court finally ordered that his sole occupation of our two properties end and they were to be divided.
+I got my orchard and home back but by then my animals had been sold, my experiments destroyed, my trees were sick, ecosystems damaged, understories grazed out - not to mention fences, water systems and even the house itself damaged and stripped.

 Google my name to link to numerous articles I have written for various publications on gardening. lifestyle block living and stock management.